 Applications for development should retain existing trees and hedgerows of amenity or biodiversity value where possible.
-Where development affecting trees is proposed, the application must be accompanied by:
+Where development affecting trees or hedgerows is proposed, the application must be accompanied by:

-f. an accurate survey and assessment of all existing trees on site in accordance with BS5837 'Trees in relation to design, demolition and construction - Recommendations)' 2012 by a competent arborist;

-- g. details of protective measures to be put in place during the development process to ensure the health and safety of each specimen to be retained; and - h. where removal is proposed, a plan for replacement planting on a two for one basis and using semi-mature specimens, unless otherwise agreed by the Council.
+- f. an accurate survey and assessment of all existing trees or hedgerows on site (in accordance with BS5837 'Trees in relation to design, demolition and construction Recommendations)' 2012 by a competent arborist; - g. details of protective measures to be put in place during the development process to ensure the health and safety of each specimen and hedgerow to be retained; and - h. where removal of a mature tree is proposed, a plan for replacement planting on a two for one basis and using semi-mature specimens, unless otherwise agreed by the Council.